zuriscript/signalstory/docs/docs/building-blocks/query.md

 ## Store Queries

 You can use the `state()` getter to access the entire state of the store.
-To select a slice or to apply transformations use angulars `computed` function.
+To select a slice or to apply transformations use angular's `computed` function or the `computed` function provided by the store.
 To define a query, you can create a function within your store that encapsulates the logic for accessing the desired data from the state.

 ```typescript
 import { computed } from '@angular/core';